yehia67/documentation/general/0.1/how-to-guides/setup-sbc.md

 You must also add the network interface name.
 Without the name the client cannot find the SBC.

-My case:
+For example:
 Host-system Wi-Fi interface name: wlp3s0
 The SBCs' local IPv6 address: fe80::c0a2:76c6:4ed5:a44

-My host-system & the SBC are both connected via Wi-Fi to my router.
+In this example, the host system and the SBC are both connected to the router through Wi-Fi.
-You must use the interface which is connected to the right router.
+You must use the interface which is connected to the correct router.
-Otherwise there is no route to your SBC.

-This is the command I need to execute:
+As a result, this is the command to execute for the example:

 ```bash
 ssh -6 USERNAME@fe80::c0a2:76c6:4ed5:a442%wlp3s0
 ```

-If you found more than one IP address, you should every IP address, until you find the right one.
+If you found more than one IP address, you should check every IP address until you find the right one.
-If you are able to login with the your username & password, this is probably your SBC.
+If you can log in with the your username and password, this IP address is probably your SBC.
-If you want to make sure if this your SBC, just check it with ```cat /proc/cpuinfo```.
+If you want to make sure that this IP address is your SBC, just check it with the `cat /proc/cpuinfo` command.